moukthika-vuyyuru/CMPE-255/assignment-1/README.md

 ### Screencast

 I have created a screencast demonstrating the process of using GPT-Engineer to generate the Visual Studio Code project for the Expense Tracker application.
-You can watch the screencast here: [Link to Screencast](https://drive.google.com/drive/folders/1dBJhnGH00UwtSoV_FRkBtY36MdLT8kkr)
+You can watch the screencast here: [Screencast](https://drive.google.com/drive/folders/1dBJhnGH00UwtSoV_FRkBtY36MdLT8kkr)

 ### GitHub Repository